Xiobe/Microsoft365-Hunting/lolbas_certutil.md

 certutil -decode encoded_calc.exe calc.exe
 ```

 This gets detected by Microsoft Defender as `Use of living-off-the-land binary to run malicious code`.
+It tags it as a `low` priority event and was **not** prevented.

 ### Decode a hexadecimal encoded file